Windz-GameDev/Recommendation-Systems-Research/README.md

 pip install -r requirements.txt
 ```

 3. Set up the local LLM model:

     - Ensure that you have a locally running LLM model that exposes an OpenAPI-compatible API on port 5001.
     - The LLM model should be accessible at `http://localhost:5001/v1/chat/completions`.
     - An example application for running local LLMs that meets both of the above criteria is [KoboldCPP](https://github.com/LostRuins/koboldcpp), which allows you to run language models on your local machine.

 4. Prepare the dataset:

+    - The recommendation system supports both the MovieLens 32M size dataset and the MovieLens latest 100k size dataset.
+Choose the appropriate dataset based on your computational resources and desired dataset size.
+    - The MovieLens datasets are not included in the repository due to their large size.
+You need to download them manually:
+      - a.
+Create a `Datasets` folder in the root of your project if it doesn't exist already.
+      - b.
+Inside the `Datasets` folder, create a `Movie_Lens_Datasets` folder.
-   - Download the MovieLens dataset and place it in the `Datasets` directory if missing.
-(Files are already included in the repo)
+      - c.
+Download the MovieLens dataset of your choice:
+        - For the 32M dataset: Go to https://grouplens.org/datasets/movielens/32m/ and download "ml-32m.zip"
+        - For the 100k katest dataset: Go to https://grouplens.org/datasets/movielens/latest/ and download "ml-latest-small.zip"
+      - d.
+Extract the folder from within the zip file, open it, and then drag its contents into the correct dataset folder:
+        - For 32M dataset: `Datasets/Movie_Lens_Datasets/ml-32m/`
+        - For 100k latest dataset: `Datasets/Movie_Lens_Datasets/ml-latest-small/`
-   - Ensure that the dataset files (`ratings.csv`, `movies.csv`, `links.csv`) are present.
+    - Ensure that the dataset files (`ratings.csv`, `movies.csv`, `links.csv`) are present in the extracted folder.
     - The project uses the [Phi-3-mini-4k-instruct-gguf](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf) model from Hugging Face for the LLM.
 This model is designed to provide high-quality language understanding and generation capabilities.
+    - The `descriptions.csv` file is included in the repository and will be automatically downloaded when you clone the project.
+This file contains cached movie descriptions to speed up the recommendation process.

 5. Run the recommendation system:

 ```bash
 python llm_recommendation_system.py